top of page

 Strategy Analytics

-Strategy Analytics needed support when they had a capacity issue and sought out UXCENTRIC to help out.
-They needed some expertise concerning the authoring of some research reports for the automotive industry.
+Strategy Analytics needed support when they faced a capacity issue and turned to UXCENTRIC for help.
+They needed expertise in authoring research reports for the automotive industry.

-We were able to provide that expertise for Strategy Analytics expediently and professionally, and look forward to being able to support them in the future as and when they require it.
+We were able to provide that expertise to Strategy Analytics expeditiously and professionally, and look forward to supporting them in the future as and when they require it.

 A snippet of the JLR website to purchase a new vehicle